-- 10.1 The school will work to encompass careers education and guidance into subjects across the curriculum, in line with the Careers Policy. - 10.2 The school will ensure that every student is exposed to the world of work. - 10.3 The school will engage with and ensure students have access to local employers, businesses and professional networks, providers of post-14, post-16 and post-18 education and training.

-- 10.4 The school will provide opportunities in which students can participate in meaningful encounters with employers.
-These encounters will include: - Careers events such as careers talks, careers carousels and careers fairs. - Transition skills workshops such as CV workshops and mock interviews. - Mentoring and e-mentoring. - Business games and enterprise competitions.
+- 10.1 The school will work to encompass careers education and guidance into subjects across the curriculum, in line with the Careers Policy. - 10.2 The school will ensure that every student is exposed to the world of work before they leave Year 11. - 10.3 The school will engage with and ensure students have access to local employers, businesses and professional networks, providers of post-14, post-16 and post-18 education and training. - 10.4 The school will provide opportunities in which students can participate in meaningful encounters with employers.
+These encounters will include: - Careers events such as careers talks, careers carousels and careers fairs. - Transition skills workshops such as Options Evenings, CV workshops and mock interviews. - 1-1 and small group mentoring. - Employer-delivered employability workshops. - Business games and enterprise competitions.